Is There a Food Card for Seniors?

 Here’s how you can apply for each program:

-- Seniors Farmer Market Nutrition Program: Find the contact information for your state on the USDA website.
+- SFMNP: Find the contact information for your state on the USDA website.
 Contact the local agency in your state to apply.

-- Commodity Supplemental Food Program: Use the map on the USDA website to find contact information about your local agency and to apply.
+- CSFP: Use the map on the USDA website to find contact information about your local agency and to apply.

 - Meals on Wheels: Search by zip code to find a provider near you.
 You’ll need to fill out an application and a referral letter in some cases to qualify.

 Teresa Dodson, financial expert and founder of Greenbacks Consulting, encourages seniors to get help through these programs when they need it.
 “Many seniors that qualify for these programs never apply due to pride,” she explains.
 “This is why one out of four seniors face hunger.
-Help the seniors in your life overcome this and get the assistance they deserve,” she encourages.
+Encourage the seniors in your life to overcome these hurdles so they can get the help they deserve,” she encourages.

 Accessible Food Assistance for Seniors